Table of Contents

 Severe chest injuries often include broken ribs and injuries to internal organs that are not always immediately identifiable to most people.
 Seatbelts and dashboards can also be other common causes of chest injuries for other occupants.

-Arm and Leg Injuries
+Arm & Leg Injuries

-Spinal cord injuries are damage to the bundle of cells and nerves that send and receive certain signals from the brain to and from the rest of the body.
+Spinal cord injuries involve damage to the bundle of cells and nerves that send and receive certain signals from the brain to and from the rest of the body.
 Spinal cord injuries can result from direct injuries to the spinal cord itself or damage to the tissue and bones (vertebrae) surrounding the spinal cord.

 Damage can result in temporary or permanent changes in sensation, movement, strength, and body functions below the site of an injury.
-Incomplete spinal cord injuries refer to spinal cords still being able to transmit messages to and from the brain to the rest of the body.
+Incomplete spinal cord injuries refer to spinal cords that are still able to transmit messages to and from the brain to the rest of the body.
 Complete spinal cord injuries involve no nerve communication and motor function (voluntary movement) below the affected area.

 Back Injuries

 Back injuries can include sprains and strains, fractured vertebrae, thoracic spine injuries in the mid-back, chest, and rib area, herniated or bulging discs, lumbar spine or lower back injuries, cervical fractures, herniated discs, cervical dislocation, spondylolisthesis, muscle tension, cervical radiculopathy, and spinal stenosis.
-Back injuries can also lead to an increased risk of musculoskeletal disorders affecting the movement of the entire body’s musculoskeletal system.
+Back injuries can also lead to an increased risk of musculoskeletal disorders affecting the movement of the entire bodyโs musculoskeletal system.

-People should watch for such symptoms as pain, tenderness, stiffness, muscle spasms, numbness, tingling, paralysis, and an inability to maintain normal posture.
+Watch for such symptoms as pain, tenderness, stiffness, muscle spasms, numbness, tingling, paralysis, and an inability to maintain normal posture.

 Burn Injuries

 Serious burn injuries can require first aid and wound assessment, with treatment involving medications, wound dressings, therapy, and surgery.
-Some victims may also require treatment at specialized burn centers for skin grafts to cover large wounds.
+Some victims may also require treatment at dedicated burn centers for skin grafts to cover large wounds.

 Medical care can also include medications and products such as water-based treatments to clean and stimulate the wound tissue, intravenous (IV) fluids to prevent dehydration, pain and anxiety medications such as morphine, burn creams and ointments such as bacitracin and silver sulfadiazine (Silvadene) for wound healing, specialty wound dressings to prepare a wound to heal, drugs intended to fight infection, and tetanus shots.